Does Kratom Interact With Ketamine?

 - Poor appetite

-Thankfully, kratom’s side effects are usually quite mild and managed by drawing back kratom consumption.
+Thankfully, kratom’s side effects are usually relatively mild and managed by drawing back kratom consumption.

 Kratom comes in many different strains.

-These variations in kratom strains mean it’s vital you have a basic idea of what each one does.
-Otherwise, you might end up lethargic when you need to get through the last few hours of work.
+These variations in kratom strains mean you must have a basic idea of what each one does.
+Otherwise, you might become lethargic when you need to get through the last few hours of work.